Gray Family of Susan J. Dorey

 She was quite the driver: About 1947 she drove to Cherry Point, NC regularly to visit her daughter's family.
 Also drove to visit them in Millington, TN.
 And drove her second husband Guy from Pasadena, CA to Kansas and back several times; Guy's family had a farm there.

-In 1952 she moved to Pasadena, CA to be housekeeper for Guy Hallowell, and married him later that year.
+In 1952 she moved to Pasadena, CA to be closer to her daughter and to be housekeeper for Guy Hallowell; Marion and Guy married later that year.
 They lived on Oswego Street.

 Was a member of Eastern Star.

-I have a photo of Marion Hawkins Gray wearing a black lace dress and fan that originally belonged to Magdalene Hollander Tillman.
+I have a photo of Marion Hawkins Gray wearing a black lace dress and fan that originally belonged to Magdalene Hollander Tillman, her maternal grandmother.

 Is buried in Lot 104.